-Major players compete in their development of brand equity, as the industry's consumers generally develop affinities and loyalty to the brands that they patronize.
+These major players compete in their development of brand equity, as the industry's consumers generally develop affinity and loyalty to the brands that they patronize.
 The Company effectively takes the lead as it continues to build upon the brand legacy that it has established in over a hundred years of operation thru effective advertising and promotional programs.